-2. Explore the lively 3/10 District in historic downtown Marion where you’ll find excellent local restaurants and boutique shops.
+- Explore the historic downtown Marion where you’ll find excellent local restaurants and boutique shops.
 Learn about local history at the Historic Carson House, and stroll along the Catawba River on the Joseph McDowell Historical Catawba Greenway.
 Enjoy a pint of locally brewed beer at Mica Town Brewing, or introduce the family to retro arcade games at The Feisty Goldfish.

 4.Lake James State Park and the nearby town of Nebo offer laid-back lake vibes for your getaway, whether you prefer water activities such as boating, swimming, and fishing, or prefer to enjoy the beauty of this mountain waterway with your feet on dry trails.

 - Embrace the alpine charm and breathtaking views in Little Switzerland, a historic resort town with Old World style, award-winning barbecue, and beautiful handicrafts.

 - The Linville Falls Community is home to some of the most amazing natural wonders in the Blue Ridge.
 Explore the trails around popular Linville Falls to see this stunning three-tiered waterfall from every angle.
 Take a hike amid the technical terrain of Linville Gorge, also known as the “Grand Canyon of the East.”
 And dive deep into a subterranean adventure at Linville Caverns.

 7. Outdoor Exploration in the Pisgah National Forest